AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    Compute the full Jacobian at the current operating point.

    This is the Jacobian of ONLY the floating species.

-.. method:: RoadRunner.getFullyReorderedStoichiometryMatrix()
-   :module: roadrunner

-   Returns the full reordered stoichiometry matrix for the currently loaded model.
-   The rows will corresponds to the order of species in the call to getFloatinSpeciesIds(), the columns will corresponds to the order of reactions in the call to getReactionIds().

 .. method:: RoadRunner.getReducedJacobian()